This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Combine the first three ingredients in a cocktail shaker with plenty of ice.
-Shake or stir vigorously for 15 seconds and strain into a champagne glass.
+- Combine gin, simple sugar, and lemon juice in a cocktail shaker and fill halfway with ice.
+Shake or stir vigorously for 15 seconds.

 Notes